dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 ### Customizing the scan region

 You can also limit the scan region of the SDK so that it doesn't exhaust resources trying to read from the entire image or frame.
-In order to do this, we will need to use the [`Region`](../api-reference/interface-region.md) interface as well as the [`DCVCameraView`](../api-reference/camera-view.md) component.
+In order to do this, we will need to use the <a href="https://www.dynamsoft.com/capture-vision/docs/programming/react-native/api-reference/interface-region.html" target="_blank">Region</a> interface as well as the <a href="https://www.dynamsoft.com/capture-vision/docs/programming/react-native/api-reference/camera-view.html" target="_blank">DCVCameraView</a> component.

 First, the region must be defined using the `Region` interface.
 In this example, we demonstrate how the region is first defined in the `render()` function and then assigned to the `scanRegion` parameter of the `DCVCameraView` component: